chrisgurney/things2md/README.md

 Copy `.env.example` to `.env` and set:

-- Required: `THINGS_DB` = the path to your Things3 sqlite database file.
+- Required: `THINGS_DB` = the path to your Things3 sqlite database file, for example: `"~/Library/Group Containers/JLMPQHK86H.com.culturedcode.ThingsMac/ThingsData-X342B/Things Database.thingsdatabase/main.sqlite"`
-- Optional: `SKIP_TAGS` = a comma-separated list of tags for any tasks you do not want included in output (e.g., `"personal,pers"`).
+- Optional: `SKIP_TAGS` = a comma-separated list of tags for any tasks you do not want included in output, for example: `"personal,pers"`

 # Usage